Bhargavi84/Explore-Ireland-MS2/README.md

 * CSS3
 * JavaScript
 * jshint
-* HTML Validator - to validate the HTML code without any errors and format with neat alignment. https://validator.w3.org/, https://www.freeformatter.com/html-formatter.html
+* HTML Validator and Formatter - to validate the HTML code without any errors and format with neat alignment. https://validator.w3.org/, https://www.freeformatter.com/html-formatter.html
-* CSS Validator - to validate the CSS code without any errors and beautify with neat alignment. https://jigsaw.w3.org/css-validator/, https://www.freeformatter.com/css-beautifier.html
+* CSS Validator and Beautifier - to validate the CSS code without any errors and beautify with neat alignment. https://jigsaw.w3.org/css-validator/, https://www.freeformatter.com/css-beautifier.html

-### Frameworks, Libraries and Programs Used
+### Libraries and Frameworks Used
 ___

 * **Bootstrap** - used to create a layout and to build a responsive, mobile-first design,